AdobeDocs/cc-everywhere/src/pages/guides/quick_actions/image/index.md

 ### [QuickActionId](../../../reference/quick_actions/index.md#quickactionid)

-Identifies which image quick actions component should be loaded into the iframe.
+Identifies which image quick action component should be loaded into the iframe.

 | Quick Action | QuickActionId
 | :-- | :--